charles-uno/Bloodlines/03_creating_player_characters.md

 Galadhel takes +2 to her Elf bloodline to demonstrate her natural affinity for the woods and woodland creatures.
 She also takes +2 to her Goblin bloodline to explain her skill with a bow.

-In exchange, she takes -2 each to her Merfolk and Satyr bloodlines.
-She is hot-tempered and impatient, with nothing but contempt for those in positions of authority.
+In exchange, she takes -2 each to her Dwarf and Halfling bloodlines.
+Despite her hot temper and contempt for authority, she prefers to avoid hand-to-hand confrontations.

 ## Example PC: Oxyehenhuain